Mankaran07/TodoApp/README.md

 ### Usage

-1. Start the backend server: `cd backend && node todos.js`.
+1. Start the backend server: `cd backend/dist && node index.js`.
 2. Start the frontend development server: `cd frontend && npm dev start`.
 3. Access the application in your browser at `http://localhost:5173`.

-## Technologies Used

-- Express.js: A fast and minimalist web application framework for Node.js.
-- ReactJS and MUI: Used for creating the frontend of the Todo App.

-## API Routes

-- `GET /todos:` Get all todos.
-- `POST /todos:` Create a new todo.
-- `DELETE /todos/:id:` Delete a todo with the specified ID.
-- `PUT /todos/:id:` Update a todo with the specified ID.